destroyer200/hackondata/README.md

 ## 1.1 Background and Motivation

 In 2011, City of Toronto launched the TO360 Wayfinding Project.
-The integrated multi-modal wayfinding strategy is comprised of pedestrian, vehicular, cyclying and transit wayfinding.
+The integrated multi-modal wayfinding strategy is comprised of pedestrian, vehicular, cycling and transit wayfinding.
 The project is aimed to:
-* Enhance the overall image of Tornto as a destination
+* Enhance the overall image of Toronto as a destination
-* Increase visitors at key attractions, spending in the Greater Toronto Area, boost the local econnomy
+* Increase visitors at key attractions, spending in the Greater Toronto Area, boost the local economy
 * Increase confidence to walk, reduce walk times, promote multi-modal transit and reduce auto use
 * Improve urban realm, sense of community, pedestrian safety, health and environment

 The project is implemented in three phases:
 * Phase 1: Wayfinding strategies (2011 - 2012)
 * Phase 2: Pilot implementation (2014 - 2015)
 * Phase 3: City-wide roll out   (2016 - 2017)

 Right now, the project in in phase 3.
 In determining where wayfinding products are required, a number of factors were considered:

 **Existing Need** - The implementation strategy prioritizes areas where a need for wayfinding currently exists based on:
 * having high densities of visitors who are unfamiliar with the city
-* having high pedestrian volumnes
+* having high pedestrian volumes
 * having changes in mode of travel
 * being on a main street
 * being an area that is difficult to navigate
 * being close to hospitals, colleges or universities
 * being close to a city centre

-** Available Funding** - Further, certain areas may be prioritized as project partners come forward with funding to implement the schem.
+** Available Funding** - Further, certain areas may be prioritized as project partners come forward with funding to implement the scheme.
 Potential project partners include:
 * transit agencies
-* Business Improvment Areas
+* Business Improvement Areas
 * universities and health care campuses
 * attractions
 * city divisions